pamlib/rf/docs/start/supercompanies/index.md

 A German super company that manufactures powerful weapons.

 ## Amania Research
-A Brazilian super company that focuses on creating rooms that are bigger on the inside for storage and building purposes.
+A Brazilian super company that focuses on using portals to create infinitely sized rooms for storage and building purposes.